PhilippSpo/momentum-flow-router/README.md

 });
 ```
 ### Setup markup
-In your flow-layout you wrap this momentum helper around your template region.
+In your flow-layout you wrap the momentum helper around your template region.
 ```html
 {{#momentum plugin='flow-router'}}
   {{> Template region='main'}}
 {{/momentum}}
 ```
 In order to get clean transitions without a scrollbar showing up you should also wrap each of your templates inside a fixed div.
-The package comes with a predefined css-class `.frt-fixed-content-wrapper` which basically is a fixed div with `top: 0; right: 0; left: 0; right: 0` that you need to adapt to fit your content.
-Normally it is enough to just adjust the `top` and `bottom` values but sometimes you might also need to redefine the width of the fixed div, which can be a bit tricky.
-The trick here is to set the `left` and `right` to `0` and then adjust the `margin-left`/`margin-right`.
+The package comes with a predefined css-class `.frt-fixed-content-wrapper`, which basically is a fixed div with `top: 0; right: 0; left: 0; right: 0` that you need to adapt to fit your content.
+Normally it is enough to just adjust the `top` and `bottom` values, but sometimes you might also need to redefine the width of the fixed div, which can be a bit tricky.
+The trick here is to set the `left` and `right` to `0` and then adjust the `margin-left`/`margin-right` (without having a fixed width or width 100%).
 So this should get you started with a fixed div, which you can then adjust to your needs:
 ```html
 <template name="contentWrapper">